-Did you know that there over 100 beaches in Sydney?
-Sun, surf, sand and shopping – this is Sydney.
+Did you know that Palm Beach is one of over 100 beaches in Sydney?
+Sun, surf, sand and shopping – Sydney has it all.

 But if you’ve done the shopping, eating out and maybe taken a little jaunt down to Bondi Beach, why not head up the northern beaches to Palm Beach (or Palmy, as the locals call it) for a couple of nights?